-Even after the pandemic is behind us, we all will expect healthier, safer environments inside.
+Even after the pandemic is behind us, we all will expect safer, healthy indoor environments.
 As Trane Technologies, we see an opportunity to create an improved set of standards and solutions – a better new normal.

 Quality in indoor environments is more than air – it extends to other influences like temperature, noise and lighting - the entire indoor experience.
 It’s also at the center of our expertise; improving indoor spaces, while advancing the 2030 sustainability commitments we’ve made to be better for people and the planet.

 Stand-alone solutions, like filtration or disinfection, may address some immediate opportunities.
-But when we view indoor spaces as an ecosystem, the healthier and more efficient the environment can be.
+But when we view indoor spaces as an ecosystem, we can create healthier and more efficient environments.

 Ecosystem thinking begins with a comprehensive assessment of the indoor air quality; modeling and simulating how airflow and contamination are behaving in each unique indoor space.